-Cura Residential Learning Community is a mini-suite style, co-ed community of first and second year students, focused on the theme of cura personalis or care for the whole person.
+Cura Residential Learning Community (RLC) is a mini-suite style, co-ed community of first and second-year students, focused on the theme of cura personalis or care for the whole person.
 The RLC is housed within Finn residence hall.

-Our living space is co-ed, with approximately 370 first and second year students that call the building home.
+Our community is co-ed, with approximately 370 first and second-year students that call the building home.
 As the newest community on campus, Cura will learn community dynamics and establish new traditions as it grows.

 Programs & Events

-Theme programming focuses on exploring one dimension of well-being a week, and includes a well-being focused retreat in the fall, a 2-unit course introducing students to the dimensions of well-being, and the weekly well-being workshops.
-Follow Cura on Instagram @curarlc for the most up to date theme information.
+Theme programming focuses on exploring one dimension of well-being a week, and includes a well-being focused retreat in the fall, a 2-unit course introducing students to the dimensions of well-being.
+Follow Cura RLC on Instagram @curarlc for the most up to date theme information.

-Our staff is comprised of 12 Community Facilitators, 1 Spirituality Facilitator, 1 Faculty Director, 2 Assistant Resident Directors, and 1 Resident Director.
+Our staff is comprised of 12 Community Facilitators (CFs), 1 Spirituality Facilitator (SFs), 1 Faculty Director (FD), 2 Assistant Resident Directors (ARDs), and 1 Resident Director (RD).
 CFs in Finn work closely with a wing partner, in addition to the other two CFs on their floor.